Guillemet: Terminology

-Guillemets may also be called angle, Latin, Castilian, Spanish, or French quotes/quotation marks.
+Guillemets are also called French quotes, French quotation marks, angle quotation marks, or duckfoot quotes.

 Guillemet is a diminutive of the French name Guillaume, apparently after the French printer and punchcutter Guillaume Le Bé (1525–1598), though he did not invent the symbols: they first appear in a 1527 book printed by Josse Bade.

-In Adobe software, its file format specifications, and in all fonts derived from these that contain the characters, the glyph names are incorrectly spelled guillemotleft and guillemotright (a malapropism: guillemot is actually a species of seabird).
-Adobe has acknowledged the error.
-Likewise, X11 mistakenly uses XK_guillemotleft and XK_guillemotright to name keys producing the characters.
+Both Adobe PostScript and the X Window System misspelled the symbol as "guillemot" (a type of seabird) and wrote these misspellings into symbols used in computer file formats so they cannot be fixed without causing compatibility problems.

 Shape

 Guillemets are smaller than less-than and greater-than signs, which in turn are smaller than angle brackets.